 Every semester, the Sherrerd Center for Teaching and Learning sponsors a variety of Teaching Circles where faculty come together to discuss a teaching topic of shared interest.
 These have proven especially useful for many faculty over the past several years, and we encourage faculty to consider leading or participating in a Teaching Circle this semester.
-Teaching Circles generally meet on three specific Fridays (see current semester's schedule below) in Neilson Browsing Room from noon until 1:00 with lunch provided (see below for any alternate locations).
+Teaching Circles generally meet on three specific Fridays from noon until 1:00 with lunch provided (see below for this semester's dates and locations).

-The following are Teaching Circles that are continuing or currently forming for fall 2013 with others to be announced.
+The following are Teaching Circles that are continuing or currently forming for spring 2014with others to be announced.
 If you are interested in joining one of these groups, please contact the faculty organizer noted below.
 If you have ideas for other Teaching Circle topics, please contact Kevin Shea to discuss it further.

 Joseph O'Rourke, Associate Provost

-The Flipped Classroom Teaching Circle will examine the concept of "flipping" or "blending" course content and learning activities.
+The Blended/Online Teaching Circle will examine the concept of "flipping" or "blending" course content and learning activities.
 We will discuss a variety of methods for taking first exposure to content outside the classroom, potentially freeing more class time for problem solving, group activities and other active learning.

 One potential topic suggested last year is writing letters of recommendation.
 We encourage you to discuss this and any other topics on your mind.